mendix/docs/content/howto/mobile/setting-up-native-push-notifications.md

 To make a native app for this how to, do the following:

 1. Complete [How to Deploy Your First Mendix Native App](deploying-native-app) through the end of the *Preparing Your Project* section.
 Once you finish this, you will have a generated a GitHub repository with all the files you will need.
-2. If you would like to run the apps from source, clone the generated repository to your computer.
-Otherwise you can edit the files using github inline editor.
+2. If you would like to run your apps from source, clone the generated repository to your computer.
+Otherwise you can edit the files using GitHub's inline editor.

 ## 4 Setting up Firebase Cloud Messaging Service {#firebase-setup}